Inline Skating Tricks for Beginners

 Here’s what not to do as you execute this rollerblading trick for beginner skaters.
 Don’t twist your upper body suddenly.
 If you jerk rather than turn your torso slowly, you’ll most likely lose your balance.

-Now, forward crossovers look really cool.
-And they can help you navigate turns or corners efficiently and fast.
+Crossovers can help you navigate into and out of turns efficiently and fast, helping go faster on inline skates.
 If you go out skating with someone who’s yet to learn crossovers, you’ll always outperform them.

-To do forward crossovers, you need to have mastered one skill – single-skate scooting.
-This technique requires you to be able to glide on a center edge.
+To do forward crossovers, you need to have mastered one skill – single-skate skating.
+This technique requires you to be able to glide on a center edge with the other skate off the ground.

 Not the outer edge, not the inner edge, but the center edge.
 So, master this skill before you attempt forward crossovers.